Her Name is Leslie Knope, and She is Breaking Barriers for Women in Politics

 Full disclosure - I love Leslie Knope, and I am a huge fan of Parks & Recreation.
 I believe that my sincere appreciation for this show stems from two critical factors.
 First, the intentions of our characters are always good, even if they are sometimes misconstrued.
 Second, the characters are always willing to try, even if they don't always succeed.
 I could talk all day about all the elements of Parks & Rec that I find enjoyable and refreshing, but today I want to focus on women in politics, using our role model of the ineffable Leslie Knope.

 It's not news that there are barriers to women in politics.
 Across the board, women are underrepresented in elected positions.
 As of Canada's 2019 Federal Election, only 29% of the House of Commons is controlled by women.
-Taiwan holds the record as the "place to be" for women in politics, with 38% of its parliament being female, the most of any Asian nation.
-34% of the UK parliament is female.
+As of the time of writing, Taiwan holds the record as the "place to be" for women in politics, with 38% of its parliament being women, the most of any Asian nation.
+34% of the UK parliament are women.
 All of these statistics are record-setting numbers for gender-parity in politics.
 All of these statistics are dismally shy of an equitable 50%.

 When we talk about why women are missing from political centres, the conversation is often limited to mention of discrimination on the part of voters, caucuses, and governments.
 While these are certainly factors that influence women's prevalence in positions of leadership, they are not the only nor the primary considerations.
 Understanding the full range of systems, beliefs, and factors that bar women from participation will help us best create meaningful remedies to eliminate these barriers.
 So let's deep dive into how Parks and Rec demonstrates various factors preventing women from participating in politics and what solutions the show indicates that have given us a full cast of powerful women.

 For the first part of this conversation, we will be focusing on the findings of the study Identity Matters released by the University of Alberta in 2017.
-Fair disclosure that I am biased to want to defer to the results of this study as I personally know and respect a number of the researchers involved.
-I was also able to participate in the implementation of proposals for remedies in the study and be part of the presentations of these findings to several powerful women in Canadian Politics.
-Thus, I have seen first hand the successes of proposals included in and anecdotal affirmations of the results of this study, leading me to feel confident in the validity of these findings.
+Fair disclosure, I am biased to want to defer to the results of this study as I personally know and respect a number of the researchers involved.
+I was also able to participate in the implementation of some of the proposals for remedies mentioned in the study.
+Thus, I have seen firsthand numerous anecdotal affirmations of the results of this study, leading me to feel confident in the validity of these findings.

 You can read the report on the study for yourself here!
 In short, the study viewed small-level political positions as a gateway to higher-level positions.
 This study, in particular, made a connection that individuals holding positions in student government were more likely to both be involved in and have success in municipal, provincial, and federal elections.
 Considering that, at the University of Alberta, where the study was conducted, only 3 women had been elected to a presidential position in the past 12 years and on average held only 35% of other elected positions, despite forming 56% of the student body, women were concluded to be severely underrepresented.
 Critically, it was determined that this underrepresentation was not due to either a lack of interest or a lack of qualification.
 The study found that more than any other identity factor, including race, gender has a significant impact on the confidence of an interested student in seeking elected office.
 Gender also had the most impact on all elements of a candidate's campaign.